magento/merchdocs/src/catalog/categories-category-products.md

 | ![]({% link images/images/btn-position.png %}) | Determines the position of the product in the list. |

 <div class="edition-ce" markdown="1">
-Controls in Magento Commerce only
+Controls in Magento Open Source only
 </div>

 | Control  | Description  |